Mmmgnus/m/docs/rfc-2025-11-03-m-radio.md

 - Document accessibility features

 ### Phase 3: Integration
-- Add to auto-register.js
+- Add both m-radio and m-radio-group to auto-register.js
-- Update package.json exports
+- Update package.json exports for both components
-- Create Storybook stories (if applicable)
+- Create usage examples and stories

 ---

-## Open Questions
+## Decisions Made

-1. Should we provide a higher-level `m-radio-group` component for common grouping patterns?
+1. ✅ **m-radio-group component**: Will be provided as a higher-level component for common grouping patterns with automatic legend/label and layout management.
-2. Should we include built-in label positioning options (left/right/top/bottom)?
+2. ✅ **Built-in label support**: The `label` prop will display a label next to the radio button.
+Multiple label positions are not needed initially - label will be positioned to the right of the radio button.
-3. Should we support custom radio button shapes beyond circular (e.g., square variants)?
+3. ✅ **Circular shape only**: Radio buttons will remain circular per standard conventions.
+No square or custom shape variants needed.
-4. Do we need variant styles beyond default/primary/secondary?
+4. ✅ **Single variant**: Only one default visual style needed initially.
+Variants (primary, secondary, etc.) can be added later if required.

 ---